 size indicates the total number of decision points in your model.
 For example, if your simulation contains three street lights that require an action for each at any given moment, then size = 3 (a decision for each of the three street lights).

-Now create a new function and assign it the name
+Now create a new function and name it

 Next, click the

 Step 2 - Accept